chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 #### Upload Service

-A compute resource within the AWS cloud.
+A computing resource within the AWS cloud.
 It will receive download jobs from the Download Queue.
 Those jobs contain the information need by the compute resource to download a file from DropBox and upload it to S3.
 The computer resource will also verify the integrity of the download and upload.
 The compute resource will also change the state of the upload in the Upload table as needed.

+While the download job is processing, the computing resource with occasionally poll the upload table for a cancel pending status.
+If the cancel pending status is set, the computing resource will delete any data uploaded to S3, remove the download job from the queue, and change the status of the upload to canceled.

 If an error occurs while processing the upload, the compute resource will return the download job to the queue and update the upload table.